abemedia/abemedia.github.io/terms.md

 ## Design Credit

 A link to ABE Media will appear in either small type or by a small graphic at the bottom of the client's website.
 If a graphic is used, ABE Media will design it to be sympathetic to the overall site design.

-## Complaints Policy

-For our Complaints Policy please refer to: [this page](http://www.ABE Media.co.uk/complaints-policy).

 ## Notes